JJ/granada-off/text/geekery.md

 stolen.
 It is rather safer now, with ubiquitous WiFi, although I would not put all my trust in an open network.

-If you are not able to spot any Internet café, then, just look for your inner geek and grab your smartphone.
+If you are not able to spot any Internet café, then, just seek your inner geek and grab your smartphone.
 Or maybe try one of the comic bookstores.
 Actually, one of the most venerable in Granada, Flash, is not so far away, by the end of San Antón street and actually